Let me Ask you a Question

-This is called the Socratic method, but it was not unique to Socrates.
+This is often called the Socratic Method, but it was not unique to Socrates.
 It is often the way Middle Eastern teachers, including the authors of the Bible, do their thing.

-Next comes the story from the Gospel of Mark.
-A trough through the mountains acts like a bellows, suddenly turning the Sea of Galilee into a frothy cauldron.
+Take this Sunday’s story from the Gospel of Mark for example.
+A valley through the mountains acts like a bellows, suddenly turning the Sea of Galilee into a frothy cauldron.
 Jesus and company are in the middle of the Lake, and the disciples fear for their lives.
 They wake up their snoozing leader in a panic.
 He does not tell them to start bailing out the boat or to put on their life jackets.
 He does not pray to God to calm the storm, as Elijah prayed for an end to the drought (I Kgs 18-19).
-No, he barks out a command: “Be still.”
+No, Jesus barks out a command: “Be still.”
 Immediately, the storm responds.

 As one would expect, the disciples are stunned.
 Awestruck, they keep asking each other the same question: “Who can this be that the wind and the sea obey him?”

-Here’s the Holy Spirit using the Socratic method.
-He could have just inspired Mark to write “Jesus Christ is God from God, light, true God from true God, begotten not made, one in being with the Father” as the council of Nicaea confessed three hundred years later.
+Here’s the Holy Spirit using the Socratic Method.
+He could have just inspired Mark to write “Jesus Christ is God from God, light, true God from true God” as the council of Nicaea confessed three hundred years later.
 Or He could have inspired Mark just to spell it out this way: “Jesus was no mere prophet, because none of the prophets, even Moses and Elijah, had this kind of power of command over nature.
-Only God, the creator of the universe, has that kind of power to alter nature by a simple word of command (Genesis 1).”
+Only God has that kind of power to alter nature by a simple word of command (Genesis 1).”

-But no, the Holy Spirit, good teacher that he is, prefers to use the words of the disciples to lodge a question in our minds that, like an itch, provokes us to dig through other Scriptures like Job and Ps 107, use a bit of common sense, and come up with the obvious answer to the question ourselves.
+But no, the Holy Spirit, good teacher that he is, prefers to use the words of the disciples to lodge a question in our minds that, like an itch, provokes us to dig through other Scriptures like Job and Ps 107, use a bit of common sense, and come up with the obvious answer to the question.

 Somehow, however, the obvious answer seems to have escaped some folks.
 Like the founder of the Jehovah’s Witnesses, for example, who taught that Jesus is just a man.
 Or the author of the Da Vinci Code, who appears to be of the same opinion.

 The “old” creation was wonderful enough, and can only have been created by God.
-If the new creation is even more magnificent, what does that say about Jesus, its Creator?
-Duh.
+If the new creation is even more magnificent, doesn’t that say something about Jesus, its Creator?